“Am I in the right place?”

 It’s the first thought you may have upon entering Soundpocket’s 10 Years of ASP, an exhibition showcasing works by 16 artists the sound art organisation has sponsored through its Artist Support Programme (ASP).
 A few broken furniture pieces lie just outside the entrance.
 Tape reading “Do Not Enter” is half-heartedly bound to an abandoned shop with its front gate knocked down.
 Two people holding bags of groceries slip past.

 This is the Fu Lee Loy Shopping Centre in Fortress Hill, one of the many bedraggled malls that dot Hong Kong’s residential neighbourhoods.
-It’s an unusual location for an exhibition, but that’s exactly why it was chosen by Soundpocket founder Yang Yeung, a curator and writer who launched the organisation in 2008 to offer a platform for exhibitions, research and artist sponsorships.
-Yeung and the curators he works with are masters at finding sonically-interesting sites – and places with a strong sense of local identity.
+It’s an unusual location for an exhibition, but that’s exactly why it was chosen by curators Alice Wong, Mandy Chan and Vanessa Lai.
+It’s par for Soundpocket’s course.
+The organisation was launched in 2008 by curator and writer Yang Yeung, who wanted to offer a platform for exhibitions, research and artist sponsorships.
+It has proven itself to be a masters at finding sonically-interesting sites – especially places with a strong sense of local identity.
 In the past decade, Soundpocket has hosted exhibitions on a beach on Lamma Island, Kadoorie Farm and the Kwun Tong Pier.

 10 Years of ASP was curated by Alice Wong, Soundpocket’s executive director, along with Mandy Chan and Vanessa Lai.
 They chose the Fu Lee Loy mall largely because it is undergoing a grassroots revitalisation spearheaded by a nearby neighbourhood resident Wong Wai—also known as Uncle South—who has been negotiating with the mall’s landlords to rent out their commercial spaces to young entrepreneurs at low cost.